dh4gan/visag/README.md

 `> ./visag`

-The input parameters are specified in `visag.params` - an example file is given in `params/`
+The input parameters are specified in `visag.params` - an example file is given in `params/`.
+The code also reads `myeos.dat` from the run directory (this can also be found in `params/`).

+If planets are to be added, the user must specify a file to be read in `visag.params` that contains the planet data.
+The planet file must have the following format:

+number of planets
+mass semimajor_axis
+mass semimajor_axis

+Masses must be in Jupiter masses, semimajor axis in AU.

 Plotting
 --------